Skip to Content

 Fergus Avenue, Moray Avenue, Olde Bayview Avenue, Capelle Street Reconstruction

 The City is undertaking the detailed design for the reconstruction of Fergus Avenue, Moray Avenue, Olde Bayview Avenue and Capelle Street.
-The scope of work involves the reconstruction of the existing roads, including new curbs and gutters, installation of new storm sewers and catchbasins, regrading/filling of roadside ditches, removal of driveway culverts, installation of new asphalt pavement and sidewalks, replacement of the watermain, sanitary upgrades, and improvements to streetlights.
+The scope of work involves the reconstruction of the existing roads, installation of new asphalt pavement, replacement of the watermain, sanitary upgrades, and improvements to streetlights.

 Construction is planned for 2027/2028, subject to future budget approval.